kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

     }
     ```

-    1. When writing, sets the [expiration](https://redis.io/commands/psetex/) time
+    1. When writing, sets the [expiration](https://redis.io/commands/psetex/) time (optional)
-    2. When reading, sets the time [expiration](https://redis.io/commands/getex/)
+    2. When reading, sets the time [expiration](https://redis.io/commands/getex/) (optional)
-    3. Prefix a key in a particular cache to avoid key collisions within a Redis database, can be an empty string then keys will be without prefixes
+    3. Prefix a key in a particular cache to avoid key collisions within a Redis database, can be an empty string then keys will be without prefixes (**required**)

 === ":simple-yaml: ``YAML`"